Occupational Therapy Overview

 Nationally recognized faculty prepare you for a rewarding career in a high-demand field.
 Help individuals achieve professional and personal growth, and develop skills to lead to more self-sufficient, satisfying lives.

-If you want an endlessly rewarding career in Occupational Therapy, Mercy College's Graduate Occupational Therapy (OT) weekend program is for you.
-We offer a 60 credit two year full-time weekend program with classes scheduled every other weekend.
+If you want an endlessly rewarding career in Occupational Therapy, Mercy University's Graduate Occupational Therapy (OT) weekend program is for you.
+We offer a 60 credit, two year, full-time, weekend program with classes scheduled approximately every other weekend.
 The program incorporates a variety of learning methods including a mixture of lecture, discussion, small group problem solving, hands-on experiences, problem based learning (PBL) and our innovative "learning by doing" philosophy.

-Many of our alumni hold leadership roles where they work, and have returned to the OT program as PBL facilitators, teaching associates, guest lecturers, and lab assistants.
+Many of our alumni hold leadership roles where they work and have returned to the OT program as PBL facilitators, teaching associates, guest lecturers, and lab assistants.